qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |mActionMapTips| This menu is specifically created for Map Tips.
 It includes a nice feature: Map Tip display text in HTML.
-While you can still choose a |radiobuttonoff| `Field` to be displayed when hovering over a feature on the map, it is also possible to insert HTML code that creates a complex display when hovering over a feature.
+While you can still choose a |radiobuttonoff| :guilabel:`Field` to be displayed when hovering over a feature on the map, it is also possible to insert HTML code that creates a complex display when hovering over a feature.
-To activate Map Tips, select the menu option `View --> Map Tips`.
+To activate Map Tips, select the menu option :menuselection:`View --> Map Tips`.

 Figure Display 1 and 2 show an example of HTML code and how it behaves in map canvas.